What is restrictive cardiomyopathy?

-How is restrictive cardiomyopathy diagnosed?
+How is it diagnosed?

 Your doctor will ask questions about your symptoms and past health.
 He or she will want to know about recent illnesses and about heart disease in your family.
-Your doctor will listen to your heart and lungs and check your legs for fluid buildup.
+Your doctor will listen to your heart and lungs and will check your legs for fluid buildup.

-You may also have other tests, including:
+You may also have other tests.
+These include:

-- Chest X-ray.
+- A chest X-ray.

 - Cardiac catheterization.

-- Routine blood tests.
+- Blood tests.

 In some cases, a doctor may want to look at a small sample of heart tissue, called a biopsy, to make a definite diagnosis.

-How is it treated?
+How is restrictive cardiomyopathy treated?

 Self-care is an important part of your treatment.
 Self-care includes the things you can do every day to feel better, stay healthy, and avoid the hospital.

 This gives you the best chance of being helped by them.
-Some medicines for heart failure include:

 Ask your doctor about how you can exercise safely.
-People who have heart failure from restrictive cardiomyopathy need to avoid doing too much, because their hearts can't increase blood flow during exercise.
+People who have restrictive cardiomyopathy need to avoid doing too much, because their hearts can't increase blood flow during exercise.

-Current as of: August 31, 2020
+Current as of: June 25, 2023